na-stewart/Free-SafeSurf/README.md

 Configurable bypass prevention prevents the user from disabling the filter or making changes to settings for a certain period of time.

-Safe Surf is privacy friendly as absolutely no data is collected and it is completely free and open source.
+SafeSurf is privacy friendly as absolutely no data is collected and it is completely free and open source.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>